Why do people always focus on negativity when it comes to the unemployed? I can’t help but to wonder about (

 If you haven’t heard, let’s discuss this “skills gap” misconception of the unemployed.

 People assume the unemployed, specifically the long-term unemployed, are unemployed because we have no practical skills.
 The blame for our unemployment situation is placed on our incompetence.

 Is long-term unemployment the result of incompetence?

-Do we really lack the skills or competence needed to perform certain job tasks?
+really lack the skills or competence needed to perform certain job tasks?

 I don’t think so.
 Many among the ranks of the unemployed possess great skills and a willingness to learn.

 Continue reading “Myth Check 102: The Unemployed Are Incompetent”

 Not All of the Unemployed Are Lazily Sitting at Home on the Couch.
 Photo Credit: Willemvdk via photopin cc Long-Term Unemployment Stereotype

 These days, people believe long-term unemployment is a choice.
 In their minds, we, the